 - 2.15 There are still two thriving public houses in the village the thatched Huntsman Inn at the bottom of the High Street and the Poachers at the top.
-Both offer good food and host community activities such as the Ide Folk Group and the Twinning Group's pub quizzes. - 2.16 With the closure of the last shop and Post Office in the High Street in 2009, a community shop was opened in a portacabin in the car park at the top of the village and was such a success that after much fund-raising work and a community share scheme, a brand-new facility was built next door to the Memorial Hall at the entrance to the village in 2012. - 2.17 The general feeling is that the Community Shop is a primary asset to the village and a highly successful undertaking.
+Both offer good food and host community activities such as the Ide Folk Group and the Twinning Group's pub quizzes. - 2.16 With the closure of the last shop and Post Office in the High Street in 2009, a community shop was opened in a portacabin in the car park at the top of the village and was such a success that after much hard fund-raising work and a community share scheme, a brand new facility was built next door to the Memorial Hall at the entrance to the village in 2012. - 2.17 The general feeling is that the Community Shop is a primary asset to the village and a highly successful undertaking.
 Ideas put forward for its improvement include opening hours being increased with just an hour's closure at lunchtime and a coffee shop in conjunction with the Village Hall. - 2.18 Ide Memorial Hall started life as a Church Institute and was sold to the Parish after World War II.
-Since then much has been done to the old structure.
-Phase 1 of a major refurbishment has recently been completed.
-Phase 2, planned for 2018 subject to funding, involves improvements to the entrance and replacing the stage facilities.
+Since then much has been done to the old structure but it is now outdated and needs refurbishment.
+The Memorial Hall Development Sub-Committee has progressed to quotes from builders and possible funding.
 The Hall continues to be well used for a wide range of activities by both village residents and people from further afield. - 2.19 The consensus is that the Memorial Hall needs a complete refurbishment including the provision of a kitchen suitable to provide meals for the elderly.
 It also needs a double entrance door, with the inner door to mask the noise for local residents.
 Perhaps it could encourage more groups and activities particularly for the young e.g. cubs and brownies.
 Some have suggested that it should be renamed 'Ide Community Hall'.
 Parking for both the shop and hall is a problem.
 The possibility of a new village hall with additional parking facilities for all, on an adjacent site, is a vision some parishioners have for the future. - 2.20 Ide School has seen a great deal of growth in recent years with its change from a First School to Primary status.
 With this has come an increase in the problems associated with the 'school-run'. - 2.21 The increase in school traffic attracts the greatest number of concerned comments.
 People feel that the school is doing a "very good job" and generally involves the community well.
 We've had several requests to develop premises for a pre-school facility. - 2.22 St. Ida's Church has had recent refurbishment creating more open space and converting the vestry into a more useable area.
 Apart from its regular services and baptisms, weddings, funerals, it is also used by Messy Church, which is a Saturday morning gathering of parents and children involving play, stories and food.
 Ide Aloud, the village community choir, have occasional concerts here as well as others.
 The Church welcomes further community activities.
 The venue offers huge potential, being the largest in the village.
-The smaller Congregational Church holds weekly services as well as regular coffee mornings.
-The Hub, housed within the Congregational Church is very active and is available for community use including children's activities during school holidays.
+The smaller Congregational Church holds weekly services as well as regular, weekly, coffee morning (except in August).
+It does host children's activities during school holidays.